-7 Things Clients Look for in a Destination Wedding Planning Portfolio
+7 Must-Haves for an AMAZING Destination Wedding Planning Portfolio

 Amira Harris is the owner and destination wedding specialist of Aisle Travel™ based in Calgary, Alberta Canada.
 Aisle Travel™ provides Canadian couples with full group travel services, destination wedding planning, and customized wedding group experiences.